Associate Professor of Chinese Philosophy; Fellow of The Queen's College

 - Workshop for Manuscript and Text Cultures (WMTC): I am convenor of the Workshop on Manuscript and Text Cultures, an interdisciplinary research group that brings together specialists and students working on manuscript and text cultures of the ancient Near East, the Mediterranean (Greece and Rome), ancient East and South Asia, and medieval Europe.
 WMTC examines material aspects of writing and text production, as well as transmission and the interface between the oral and the written, across pre-modern literate societies.
 WMTC aims to create a platform where both specialists and research students engage in a close dialogue across the areas of specialisation and inform each other on different approaches and theories.
-WMTC will now meet thrice termly.
-We hold Lunchtime Colloquia on each Tuesday of the second week of the term (Michaelmas, Hilary, Trinity) where two speakers present papers that discuss different aspects of manuscript and text cultures (12.30-2pm in the Magrath Room, The Queen's College), as well as on each Tuesday of the fourth week of the term (MT, HT, TT) where doctoral students present work in progress (1-2pm at Queen's); we also hold Workshops on each Wednesday of the sixth week of the term (MT, HT, TT) from 5-7.15pm in the Magrath Room of The Queen’s College, with invited local or external speakers.
+We meet thrice termly.
+We hold Lunchtime Colloquia on each Tuesday of the second week of the term (Michaelmas, Hilary, Trinity) where two speakers present papers that discuss different aspects of manuscript and text cultures (12.30-2pm in the Magrath Room, The Queen's College), as well as on each Tuesday of the fourth week of the term (MT, HT, TT) where doctoral students present work in progress (1-2pm at Queen's).
+Our workshops with invited external speakers take place on each Wednesday of the sixth week of the term (MT, HT, TT) from 5-7.15pm in the Magrath Room of The Queen’s College.
 The workshops normally take the format of a presentation of circa one hour, followed by one hour of discussion.
 Attendance to the workshops is open to all members of the University.
 (See recent activities of WMTC.
 If you have special access requirements, please email wmtc[at]queens.ox.ac.uk).
 WMTC is intended primarily for Faculty members and research students, but undergraduates are also welcome.
-As part of the Workshop for Manuscript and Text Cultures, the Governing Body of The Queen's College has now recruited a Junior Research Fellow in Manuscript and Text Cultures, a three-year post-doctoral position with a research specialism in knowledge-production and text-transmission in pre-modern literate societies.
+WMTC has now recruited a Junior Research Fellow in Manuscript and Text Cultures, a three-year post-doctoral position with a research specialism in knowledge-production and text-transmission in pre-modern literate societies.
+We are also offering graduate studentships.
 If you wish to be on our email list, please email dirk.meyer[at]queens.ox.ac.uk.
 You can also follow us on Twitter (@OxWMTC).

 - Bulletin of the Jao Tsung-I Academy of Sinology 饒宗頤國學院院刊 (BJAS): I am serving on the Editorial Board of the Hong Kong based journal BJAS.